 Rolls of wrapping paper have a way of piling up and are particularly difficult to put away tidily.
 Not many draws or cupboards accommodate metre-long cylinders, especially if you have more than two.
 Luckily, there’s a neat little trick you can use to keep them all tidy.
 Consider using a garment bag to hold your wrapping paper so that it is tucked away neatly in one place.
 You can then hang it up like any other piece of clothing.
 It won’t just save space, but will also keep your paper in good condition with fewer creases.

-For some, a TV is a blemish on an otherwise stylish living room.
+For some, a TV is a blemish on an otherwise stylish living room, especially in open-plan living rooms.
 We now have a minimum expectation for the size of our TV, and they tend to draw a lot of the attention in a room.
 Thankfully for those who don’t want their interior design to revolve around an unattractive box, there are actually several ways that a TV can be hidden when not in use:

 Those are some of our favourite ways to hide the clutter in your home with stylish design.
 If you want to see some more of our favourites, check out our previous blog, Creative Storage Solutions For Your House.
 Why not also take a look at some of our simple decorating ideas that can add style to your home?

 Do you have any great ideas you want to share?
 Get in touch with us on our Twitter and Facebook pages and let us know!